 To optimize system load, balance the frequency of data transfers.
 Transferring data too seldom increases system load, while transferring too often is inefficient due to transport overhead.

-RECOMMENDED: Transfer sensor data every 2 hours
+RECOMMENDED: Transfer device data every 2 hours

 Providing the Measurement Attribute